Scottish Episcopal Church History

 For 36 years he was Rector of Saint Mary-on-the-Rock, Ellon, and Saint James, Cruden Bay, in Aberdeenshire.
 In retirement he lives at Culloden, near Inverness.

-Before studying for the ministry at King's, College, London, Gerald was a journalist and he has continued to contribute to newspapers, magazines, radio and television down the years.
+Before studying at King's, College, London, and Saint Augustine's College, Canterbury, Gerald was a journalist and he has continued to contribute to newspapers, magazines, radio and television down the years.

 The idea of this website began at the Aberdeen and Orkney Diocesan Synod at Banchory in 2012.

 The website is usually available as a book, Steps on the Way, but the current coruna virus restrictions are delaying a new print-run.

 If you have any comments or questions about this history, please click on this link scottishepiscopalhistory@ gmail.com

 Welcome to this history of the Scottish Episcopal Church, a church deeply rooted in the life of Scotland and also committed to its membership of the Anglican Communion, a family of more than 70 million Christians in 160 countries.

 This is a story of people.
 Please click on the links at the top or bottom of each page for the different chapters.

 The "century" ones begin and end with a vignette, a snapshot of "A Moment in the Century", and in between is the chronological story of that century.
 The vignettes can be read on their own as stand-alone pieces - some focusing on important events and others on ones much less so - but all of them attempting to offer a window into life of that era.
 The chronological story provides a time-line of Scottish history.